Agricultural Tenancies Act 1995

-The Agricultural Holdings Act 1995 is an Act of the Parliament of the United Kingdom which applies to England and Wales.
+The Agricultural Holdings Act 1995 (c.
+8) is an act of the Parliament of the United Kingdom which applies to England and Wales.
 It is in force.
-The Act reformed and substantially deregulated the law relating to agricultural tenancies, and has had the dual effects of increasing the amount of land available to rent in the agricultural sector, and increasing the average rent per acre charged.
+The act reformed and substantially deregulated the law relating to agricultural tenancies, and has had the dual effects of increasing the amount of land available to rent in the agricultural sector, and increasing the average rent per acre charged.

-Background and history
+Background

 By the early 1990s, it was clear that the Agricultural Holdings Act 1986 was not working.
-The 1986 Act had given security to agricultural tenants and held down rents, and the effect on landlords was so onerous that the amount of farmland available to let in the UK was declining by more than 50,000 acres a year.
-A loophole in the law was found that enabled landlords to avoid the security of tenure conferred by the 1986 Act (Gladstone v Bower agreements), and by 1994 more than 70% of new agricultural tenancies used this loophole.
+The 1986 act had given security to agricultural tenants and held down rents, and the effect on landlords was so onerous that the amount of farmland available to let in the UK was declining by more than 50,000 acres a year.
+A loophole in the law was found that enabled landlords to avoid the security of tenure conferred by the 1986 act (Gladstone v Bower agreements), and by 1994 more than 70% of new agricultural tenancies used this loophole.
 This held down the term of an agricultural tenancy to less than two years.
-But most farmland that fell vacant was not available to let at all: the landlords were often hiring contractors to farm it for them, or entering into share farming or partnership arrangements, rather than letting to the small businessman farmer.
+But most farmland that fell vacant was not available to let at all: the landlords were often hiring contractors to farm it for them, or entering into share farming or partnership arrangements, rather than letting to the small business farmer.

 In February 1991, the MAFF ("Ministry of Agriculture, Fisheries and Food", the body that later became DEFRA) published a consultation paper.
 The aim was to deregulate, simplify, and encourage the letting of land.
-In the proposals as originally drafted, there was to be no security of tenure, the Common Law on Notice to Quit would apply, and there would be near-complete freedom of contract.
+In the proposals as originally drafted, there was to be no security of tenure, the common law on notice to quit would apply, and there would be near-complete freedom of contract.
 So for example, contractual provisions could override the statutory compensation due to tenants for improvements to the holding.

 There was dissatisfaction from industry groups with this approach, and the detailed proposals published in September 1992 watered down the initial consultation document quite considerably.
 In December 1993, the National Farmers Union, the Country Landowners Association, the Tenant Farmers Association and others issued their Joint Industry Statement setting out the consensus proposals for reform.
 It was this statement that formed the basis of the Agricultural Tenancies Act 1995, which received royal assent on 9 May 1995.
 The RICS predicted that it would lead to 1 million extra acres becoming available for letting.
 Market garden land tenanted under the so-called Evesham Custom was given a specific exemption, as otherwise an outgoing tenant would not be able to offer a tenancy to an incomer on equivalent terms and security, this being one of the Custom's essential principles.